We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-“There will always be inconsistencies and contradictions,” says Sam Nabil, CEO and lead therapist at Naya Clinics.
+“There will always be inconsistencies and contradictions,” says Sam Nabil, the CEO and lead therapist at Naya Clinics.

 Narrative therapy may be helpful for couples who feel like their relationship is failing due to both of their faults.
 According to a 2016 study, narrative therapy has even been shown to decrease conflict and increase cooperation among couples.

 “These couples often believe that they’re subject to this romantic pitfall and emotional trauma because they have been a ‘failure’ from the start and it is what they ‘deserve,’” Nabil says.